 How often do we let the “noises” of daily life distract us from God?

-In this modern world, people hate the quite and constantly surround themselves with “things” (cellphones, internet, television, etc) to keep from silence.
+In this modern world, people hate the quiet and constantly surround themselves with “things” (cellphones, internet, television, etc.) to keep from silence.

 Importance of Fasting

 During Lent we are called to a life of fasting.
 While Christians should always be fasting in some degree throughout the year, the Church urges us to reflect upon it more deeply.

 The first thing Jesus does after His Baptism is to fast in the desert for forty days and nights.
 Probably weak from hunger, He is tempted by the devil.
 But Jesus fails to give into worldly pleasures.
 It is this example that all Christians are called to in Lent.
 By giving up things from this world, we can center our life back onto Christ.

 Though it may feel like you are on a mountaintop or in a desert thirsting, know that Lent is not a time for punishing yourself with guilt.
 In fasting one learns to give up unnecessary and sometimes harmful objects or habits and grow into a closer relationship with Jesus.